How to File Articles of Organization for an LLC

 Step 1.
 Visit Your State's Secretary of State Website

 Find the information on the website that describes the requirements for the articles of organization.
 Some states include a sample while others provide an itemized list of the items you will need to include.
-For example, you will need to find the payment information for filing initial articles of organization.

 Step 2.
 Gather the Information You Need for Filing